PennyLaneAI/pennylane/doc/introduction/interfaces.rst

 tensor([[-0.04673668, -0.09442394, -0.14409127],
         [ 0.04673668,  0.09442394,  0.14409127]], requires_grad=True)

+Note that, while gradient transforms allow quantum gradient rules to be applied directly to QNodes, this is not a replacement --- and should not be used instead of --- standard training workflows (for example, ``qml.grad()`` if using Autograd, ``loss.backward()`` for PyTorch, or ``tape.gradient()`` for TensorFlow).
+This is because gradient transforms do not take into account classical processing, and only support gradients of quantum components.
 For more details on available gradient transforms, as well as learning how to define your own gradient transform, please see the :mod:`qml.gradients <pennylane.gradients>` documentation.